uplift-ltd/nexus/website/docs/packages/apollo.md

 ### useEnhancedQuery

-Same as Apollo useQuery except it accepted a third parameter for setting the auth/unauth endpoints for you.
+Same API as Apollo useQuery except:

+- It accepts a third parameter for setting the auth/unauth endpoints for you.
 Defaults to auth endpoint.
+- It returns `initialLoading`, `refetching`, and `fetchingMore` (pass in `notifyOnNetworkStatusChange: true`)

 ```ts
 import { useEnhancedQuery } from "@uplift-ltd/apollo";